Databases and Information Systems: Teaching

 and labs).
 Students may freely decide to attend the lecture.
 For the

-lectures, the provided exercises are also not mandatory (both is not
+lectures, the provided exercises are also not mandatory.
+Only at the

 DBIS Course List